Don't Blame Me (Taylor Swift song)

-"Don't Blame Me" is a song by American singer-songwriter Taylor Swift from her sixth studio album, Reputation (2017).
-Written by Swift and producers Max Martin and Shellback, "Don't Blame Me" combines electropop, EDM, and gospel.
+"Don't Blame Me" is a song by the American singer-songwriter Taylor Swift from her sixth studio album, Reputation (2017).
+Written by Swift and the song's producers, Max Martin and Shellback, "Don't Blame Me" combines electropop, EDM, and gospel pop.
 Its production is driven by heavy bass, pulsing synthesizers, and manipulated vocals.
-The lyrics are about Swift's unapologetic attitude reflecting her reputation as a songwriter who mostly wrote about love and past relationships.
+The lyrics are about Swift's declaration of an unapologetic love, using imagery of drug addiction and religion.
+Music critics described the production as dark and moody; some deemed "Don't Blame Me" an album highlight and praised the dense production, while a few others deemed it generic.

-In Reputation album reviews, critics described the production as dark and moody; some deemed "Don't Blame Me" a highlight and praised the production, but a few others regarded it as generic and bland.
-In mid-2022, "Don't Blame Me" gained traction on TikTok and charted on the official singles charts of various territories.
-It eventually earned sales certifications in several European countries.
-Swift included the song on the set list of her Reputation Stadium Tour (2018) and the Eras Tour (2023).
+In 2022, "Don't Blame Me" gained traction on TikTok and peaked in the top 50 of charts in Australia, Austria, Singapore, Hungary, and Norway.
+It has been certified platinum in many European countries and multi-platinum in Australia and New Zealand.
+Swift included the song on the set list of her Reputation Stadium Tour (2018) and the Eras Tour (2023–2024).